sharovatov/teamlead/codereview_en.md

 If CR highlights multiple mistakes in developers’ work every time, I would suggest you consider spending time on proper teaching.

-Or, ditch the CR (for this goal) altogether in favour of design review (see below).
+Or, ditch the CR (for this goal) altogether in favour of design review.

 Another negative implication CR has here is that developer _learns_ the wrong way first, then reviewer highlights mistakes and the developer corrects herself.
 This means that wrong way of doing is remembered first.